amustaque97/amustaque97.github.io/_posts/git-amend-author/2022-01-02-git-amend-author.md

 <img src="/assets/img/git-amend-author/amend-author.png" alt="Git amend author" />

-This is how we can also change your git commit author.
+This is how we can change our git commit author.
 I find this command really helpful.
 I don't have to worry even if I'm working on a new device with no configurations at all.